 Shaw holds a BFA from the University of Michigan, Ann Arbor (1974) and an MFA from the California Institute of the Arts, Valencia (1978).
 Among the generation of visionary artists that graduated from the latter in the 1970s, Shaw was particularly close with Mike Kelley, with whom he studied in Michigan and moved together to Southern California.
 Upon completing his studies, Shaw worked in the film industry before gaining recognition in the mid-1980s.

 Shaw's paintings, photographs, sculptures, film, collages, posters, comic strips, and installations often reference one another, engaged in a large narrative that unfolds over an extended period of time.

-The investigation of American culture and history has become emblematic of Shaw's works.
-My Mirage (1986–91), his first major project and a series of 170 images, follows the story of a white middle-class male named Billy as he experiences life in America of the 1960s and 1970s.
-Sex and drugs are among the few thing Billy encounters, as is rock n' roll, before he falls to cult membership and rises again with the aid of organised religion—a saga that Shaw drew from both his own and his friends' upbringing.
+The investigation of American culture and history is emblematic of Shaw's work.
+In the artist's first major project, titled My Mirage (1986–91), a series of 170 images follows the story of Billy, a white middle-class male who navigates life in America of the 1960s and 1970s.
+Sex and drugs are among the few things Billy encounters, as is rock n' roll, before he falls to cult membership and rises again with the aid of organised religion—a saga that Shaw drew from both his own and his friends' upbringing.

 Shaw's work is diverse in media as well as in style.
-Dream Drawings (1992–1999) series, one of his iconic works, features pencil on paper drawings that feature surreal and yet naturalistic scenes in the style of comic stripes.
+'Dream Drawings' (1992–1999) series, one of his iconic works, features pencil on paper drawings that feature surreal and yet naturalistic scenes in the style of comic stripes.
 In a 2015 interview with Ocula, Shaw explained that the uncanny drawings began with his own dreams and their 'occult way of telling ... in a satirical way or a symbolic way with things that are formally similar but not exactly the same'.

-Sherry Paik | Ocula | 2017
+Sherry Paik | Ocula | 2022